paulsnyk/devsecops-workshop/content/50_ApplicationOne/55_OtherSnykExamples.md

 ## Fix and re-deploy the App

-In any text editor open the App's package.json
+In Cloud9 open the App's package.json file

 ```bash
     "ms": "^0.7.1",